-I am a Teaching Fellow at the University of Southampton, U.K. from where I hold a PhD in Economics.
+I am a Senior Teaching Fellow at the University of Southampton, U.K. from where I hold a PhD in Economics.
 I have been a part of the Department of Economics as a member of staff since 2016.

 My research is at the intersection of experimental microeconomics and environmental economics.
 In particular, I investigate the impact of risk and time on the utility, and preferences, that individuals have for monetary and environmental outcomes using experiments (both lab and online).

-I hold the position of Deputy Chair of the Athena Swan Committee in the School for Economic, Social and Political Sciences at Southampton.
+I hold the position of Chair of the Athena Swan Committee in the School for Economic, Social and Political Sciences at Southampton.
 We strive towards making academia more inclusive for every gender both at a staff and at a student level.
 Click here for more info.